-good and justified and which inferences are either bad or require extra-logical justification.25 This is right, but it leaves important issues unaddressed.
+Logic is naturally viewed as normative in the sense of telling us which inferences are good and justified and which inferences are either bad or require extra-logical justification.28 This is right, but it leaves important issues unaddressed.
 For example, it says nothing about the source of the normativity of logic and it does not explain why the normativity of logic is greater than that of other disciplines.

 Before turning to these points, however, we have to acknowledge that the claim that logic is normative has been challenged, primarily by Harman (1986).
 Harman's challenge, however, does not apply to the normativity of logic as it is understood here.
-Harman understands normativity as agent-oriented and unexceptional (allowing no exceptions).
+Harman understands normativity as agentoriented and unexceptional (allowing no exceptions).
 He rightly points out that it may not be a good idea for a human agent to draw all the logical consequences of her beliefs; doing so might clutter her mind.
 He also rightly points out that in choosing a course of action, an agent has to take many norms and considerations into account, not just logical norms/considerations, and that under certain circumstances it might be reasonable to give greater weight to extra-logical norms/considerations.
-But here, the claim that logic is normativity (in Harman's sense).
+In the present paper, in contrast, the claim that logic is normative is understood as involving primarily theorynormativity and only secondarily agent-normativity (in Harman's sense).
 And in both cases, the normativity of logic is taken to be exceptional.
-I.e., both theories and agents are viewed as subject to numerous norms - logical and others - which they have to balance.
+I.e., both theories and agents are viewed as subject to numerous norms-logical and others-which they have to balance.
 On this understanding, Harman's objections are moot.